imagemin/imagemin-guetzli/readme.md

 ### Notes

 Guetzli uses a large amount of memory.
-You should provide 300MB of memory per 1MPix of the input image.
+You should provide **300MB of memory per 1MPix** of the input image.

 Guetzli uses a significant amount of CPU time.
-You should count on using about 1 minute of CPU per 1 MPix of input image.
+You should count on using about **1 minute of CPU per 1MPix** of input image.

-Guetzli assumes that input is in *sRGB profile* with a *gamma of 2.2*.
+Guetzli assumes that input is in **sRGB profile** with a **gamma of 2.2**.
 Guetzli will ignore any color-profile metadata in the image.

 Guetzli is designed to work on high quality images (e.g. that haven't been already compressed with other JPEG encoders).
 While it will work on other